 One of my favorite sayings is, “The best things in life are never ‘things’.”

 Take a step back and take stock of your life.
 Using the perspective of an outsider, do you have enough?

 We have a practical need of money to survive but we sometimes get trapped into feeling like we never have enough.
-How much money will you need to retire comfortably?
+How much money will you need to raise your family?
+To retire comfortably?

 Can you draw the line between the pragmatic necessity of making enough money to live versus a compulsion to make more money?

-This is really all about a mindset that’s within your control to change.
+Your relationship with money is a mindset that’s within your control to change.

 Find the blessings you currently have using these tried and true methods:

 What does it mean to say YES to Jesus?
-You might like my post about it.
-Read it HERE.
+You can read my suggestions on that HERE.